Bucket List for Stargazers and Amateur Astronomers

 17. Northern Lights: I have yet to spot the aurora borealis or the northern lights.
 I should plan a trip to the ice-cold polar regions.
 I have not mentioned southern sights separately.

-18. Zodiacal Lights: This is a faint cone of light running across the night sky from very dark locations shortly after sunset.
-This is supposedly the reflection of interplanetary dust concentrated more in the zodiacal plane.
+18. Zodiacal Lights: This is a faint cone of light running across the night sky from very dark locations a while after sunset.
+This is the reflection of interplanetary dust concentrated more in the zodiacal plane.
 I have yet to find such dark locations to spot the same.

 Prominent Stars and Constellations

 20. Polaris: Polaris, or the North Star, is a bright star that can be seen with the naked eye.
-It gets a bit tricky to see from my city as this star stays very low on the northern horizon which is where light pollution is heavy.
+It gets tricky to see from my city as this star stays very low on the northern horizon, which is where light pollution is heavy.
 But since it is a bright star, I have seen this many times with just my eyes.
+North Star was a navigational tool for sailors in ancient times.

 Fuzzy Objects in Our Galaxy